If you are looking for kid friendly restaurants Sydney has many and all the ones in the central Sydney city area are listed here for you!

 When those little tyrants give you too much grief, you can escape their wrath by taking them for a sweet treat at the Guylian Chocolate Café or a delightful afternoon tea at the quaint Tea Cosy (home of the best scones in Sydney!).

-If you need something more substantial to eat then your best choices are Pancakes on the Rocks (they have the cutest kids menu in town); Ribs & Burgers (for baby sliders with a view); or the Munich Brauhaus (formerly known as the Lowenbrau Keller) where kidlets can munch on healthy and not so healthy items, whilst they are being entertained by an Oom-pah band!
+If you need something more substantial to eat then your best choices are Pancakes on the Rocks, read our review here; Ribs & Burgers (for baby sliders with a view); or the Munich Brauhaus (formerly known as the Lowenbrau Keller) where kidlets can munch on healthy and not so healthy items, whilst they are being entertained by an Oom-pah band!

-Your best bet for kid friendly dining in the ultra-busy Circular Quay is City Extra.
+Some of the best family friendly restaurants Sydney CBD are found at the ultra-busy Circular Quay.
+A top family favourite is City Extra.
 This place is open 24 hours, has a kids menu as well as colouring, and much cleaner loos (including baby change table) than those grotty public toilets at Circular Quay!
 Read what Seana thinks about it here.

 If you are after a special place to chill out with well behaved kidlets, high tea at the Sir Stamford Hotel is a must!
 Dress the fambam up in their Sunday best and enjoy an afternoon of style and sophistication.